anishLearnsToCode/from-mars-to-hollywood-with-a-stop-at-the-hospital/README.md

-# Image and Video Processing: from Mars To Hollywood with a Stop at The Hospital
+# Image and Video Processing: From Mars To Hollywood with a Stop at The Hospital
 __By Duke University__

 ## Index